tux-evse/josev-binding-rs/README.md

 **Limitation**: only one EVSE with only one connector is supported by the binding for now.

 One configuration example is provided [here](afb-binding/etc/binding-josev-ac-sample.json).
+It depends on an environment variable ISO2_IFACE that gives the network interface on which Josev should attach itself to.

 ## MQTT extension configuration